Mereep/stock-gpt/readme.md

     --max-news-age: The maximum age of news articles in days.
 Defaults to 7.
     --day: The date in the format `YYYY-MM-DD` for the query.
 Defaults to the current date.
     --top-clipboard: Whether to copy the generated query to the clipboard.
 Defaults to False.
+    --max-news-count: The maximum number of news articles to consider.
+Defaults to 7.
 ## Examples
 - Collect / Update specific stock symbols (e.g., AAPL and MSFT) with data from the last 30 days:
 ```bash